Immigrant health care in the United States: Reproductive and sexual health

+Reproductive and sexual health access for immigrants

+Reproductive and sexual health violations within detention facilities

+Despite healthcare being a human right, immigrants being held at detention facilities within the United States face additional barriers to reproductive and sexual health access.

-A report by the Southern Poverty Law Center indicated that detainees at LaSalle Detention Facility in Louisiana received insufficient menstrual products, such as sanitary pads and tampons.
-Media outlets such as The Daily Beast and Rewire News report that miscarriages and stillbirths in ICE custody have increased.
-Pregnant detainees who suffered vaginal bleeding, breast pain, and ovarian cysts stated that they faced delays and neglect by medical personnel as well.
-The ACLU, American Immigration Council, and other immigration advocacy groups compiled a report of complaints regarding the treatment of multiple pregnant detainees by ICE.
+A report by the Southern Poverty Law Center indicated that immigrants at LaSalle Detention Facility in Louisiana received insufficient menstrual products, such as sanitary pads and tampons.
+Media outlets such as The Daily Beast and Rewire News report that miscarriages and stillbirths amongst individuals in ICE custody have increased.
+Pregnant immigrants who suffered vaginal bleeding, breast pain, and ovarian cysts stated that they faced delays and neglect by medical personnel as well.
+The ACLU, American Immigration Council, and other immigration advocacy groups compiled a report of complaints regarding the treatment of multiple pregnant immigrants by ICE.
 This included inaccurate pregnancy tests, stress-inducing conditions, vaginal bleeding, denied requests for parole, insufficient nutrition, and shackling.

-In interviews conducted by the Human Rights Watch, participating detainees stated that they had been denied forms of gynecological care such as Pap smears, hormonal contraceptives, and mammograms.
+In interviews conducted by the Human Rights Watch, participating immigrants within detention facilities stated that they had been denied forms of gynecological care such as Pap smears, hormonal contraceptives, and mammograms.

-Additionally, immigrants with HIV reported that they had been denied proper and timely medication, which can allow the virus to develop resistance to drug treatments.
-Due to weakened immunity, detainees with HIV are highly susceptible to further infections in unsanitary conditions without sufficient care.
-Studies also find that detention facilities typically do not provide adequate screenings for HIV.
+Studies have found that detention facilities typically do not provide adequate screenings for HIV.
+Additionally, immigrants with HIV in detention centers reported that they had been denied proper and timely medication, which can allow the virus to develop resistance to drug treatments.
+Restricting or delaying HIV treatment can lead to a weakened immune system, thus making immigrants with HIV more susceptible to further infections in unsanitary conditions without sufficient care.